 - Data Mining and Applications Graduate Certificate

 Data science programs are generally comprised of around 30 semester credits.
-Online programs in particular can offer very accommodating paces options:
+Online programs in particular can offer very accommodating scheduling options:

 - Traditional completion time – approximately 18 months or three semesters